-The standby toggle key is located in the bottom-left corner of the front panel.
+R&S ZNBT: The standby toggle key is located in the bottom-right corner of the front panel.
+In standby state, the PWR LED light is amber, in ready state it is green.

-In standby state, the right, amber LED is on.
-The standby power only supplies the power switch circuits.
+The standby power only supplies the power switch circuits and the optional oven quartz (option R&S ZNB-B4/R&S ZNBT-B4, "OCXO Frequency Reference").
 In this state, it is safe to switch the AC power off and disconnect the instrument from the power supply.

-In ready state, the left, green LED is on and all modules are power-supplied.
+In ready state, all modules are power-supplied.
 When switched to ready state, the analyzer initiates its startup procedure.